zitadel/terraform-provider-zitadel/docs/resources/sms_provider_twilio.md

 ### Read-Only

 - `id` (String) The ID of this resource.
-- `token_hash` (String) A non-reversible hash of the write-only token, used to detect when it changes.
+- `token_hash` (String, Sensitive) A non-reversible hash of the write-only token, used to detect when it changes.
 It does not contain the secret itself.

 ## Import